qqquan/carnd_t1p3_BehavioralCloning/README.md

 - Number of Batch Normalization Layers

   Batch Normalization promises faster learning, but the regression seems extremely worse during testing.
 The guess is that dataset and model are not large enough for Batch Normalization to become effective.
 It is not used.

 ### 3.3 Hyper-parameters

 - Batch size

   Smaller batch size provides more back-prop iterations and can provide faster learning.
 The trade-off is that a larger batch size may have a better view for back-prop to descend and reduces possibility of local optimal point.
 A proper value depends on the dataset and the learning problem.
 In the final model and dataset, 128 seems provide a steady performance of the training result.

 - Epoch number

   Too large the number, the training overfits the model; too small, the model is under-trained.
 Saving model after each epoch alleviates the problem, but is very time consuming.
 The final model is from epoch 36.

 - CNN kernal size

   It depends on the complexity of useful features in the image or data input.
 Because the simulation environment is not complex, and the feature extraction only needs to differentiate lines from other shapes, a large kernel that grosses over data is sufficient.

 - CNN stride

   The testing shows the performance is sensitive to the stride size.
 One step less or more shows a big difference in performance.
 Reason is unclear.
 The value is hand-tuned carefully and painstakingly.

 - Random seed

-This is another hyper-parameter to tune or do trail-error.
+  This is another hyper-parameter to tune or do trial-and-error.
 It affects weights&bias initialization, and has a great impact on the final performance in the testing.

 ## 4. Code Architecture